2023 Wagner Group plane crash: Passengers and crew

 Yevgeny Prigozhin (left) and Dmitry Utkin (right) were among those killed in the crash.

 According to the passenger list released by the Federal Air Transport Agency, the airplane carried ten people: seven passengers and three crew members.
 The passengers were Yevgeny Prigozhin, founder of the Wagner Group; Dmitry Utkin, the Wagner Group's co-founder and leader of military operations; Valery Chekalov, head of security and foreign logistics for the Wagner Group; as well as two Wagner veterans and two of Prigozhin's bodyguards.
-The flight crew comprised a pilot, a co-pilot, and a flight attendant.
+The flight crew comprised pilot Alexey Levshin, co-pilot Rustam Karimov, and flight attendant Kristina Raspopova.

 On 27 August 2023, the Russian Investigative Committee verified the identities of all crash victims through DNA analysis.

 Investigation

 Following the crash, the remains of all ten people were recovered and were transported to a morgue in Tver for further examination.
 Other biological materials were taken to Moscow.
 The extent of their injuries hindered visual identification of the victims, with the bodies being described as charred and mangled.
 Authorities also reportedly recovered Prigozhin's phone from the crash site.
 On 25 August, it was reported the flight recorders had been recovered.

 The Ministry of Emergency Situations initiated an investigation into the incident.
 Additionally, authorities "opened a criminal case on violation of the rules of traffic safety and operation of air transport."
 The governor of Tver Oblast, Igor Rudenya, was placed in charge of the investigation.

 The Center for Research and Prevention of Aeronautical Accidents (CENIPA) of Brazil (where the aircraft was manufactured) offered assistance to the Russian Interstate Aviation Committee - Commission on Accident Investigation (IAC) under the aegis of Annex 13 of the Convention on International Civil Aviation, commonly known as the 1944 Chicago Convention.
 Russia declined the offer on 29 August as the flight was a domestic one, which meant that Russia was not obliged to comply with international rules, and left the matter to the Investigative Committee of Russia.

 On 5 October, Putin told a meeting of the Valdai Discussion Club in Sochi that the Wagner leaders on the flight may have been using alcohol or drugs and implied that they blew up the jet themselves with their own weapons.
 He said that hand grenade fragments were found in the bodies; there was no sign of "external impact" to the aircraft; that 10 billion rubles and 5 kg of cocaine were found in Prigozhin's office; and that in his opinion, investigators should have performed alcohol and drug tests while autopsying the victims.
 Putin pointed to foreign intelligence assessments denying a SAM strike as an implicit confirmation of this hypothesis.
 The Institute for the Study of War (ISW) described Putin's narrative as "bizarre" and said he was blaming the victims to discredit Prigozhin's supporters and deflect blame away from the Russian government.